Ganus removed as RUSADA director general after recommendation approved

 Pozdnyakov confirmed to the Russian state news agency TASS that the ROC and RPC had voted in favour of removing Ganus.

-RUSADA lawyer Mikhail Bukhanov will assume Ganus’ role on a temporary basis, with a permanent replacement expected to be named within a month.
+RUSADA lawyer Mikhail Bukhanov will assume Ganus’ role on a temporary basis, with a permanent replacement expected to be named within six months.

 "Having carefully considered all the arguments of colleagues, the general meeting of the founders of RUSADA decided to accept the recommendations and remove Ganus from office," Pozdnyakov said.